SaxtonGrey/SaxtonGrey/README.md

 ## Hello!
 (New)
-My name is Saxton Grey Vasquez and I am a front-end web developer, currently continuing education in full-stack.
-So far I have learned Python, HTML, CSS, JavaScript, React, Node, and JSX and I have loved every minute of it!
+My name is Saxton Grey Vasquez and I am a front-end web developer.
+I pride myself in my creative ability and perfectionist mindest which gives me all the right tools to specialize in design and UX/UI.

+## Check Out My Portfolio!
+<a href="https://www.riotmedia.co/">Riot Media</a>

 ## What I'm Currently Learning